Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 ■Initiatives at the Operation Training Center (TRC)

 In order to provide training on technology and knowledge related to chemical plants, the Group set up the Operation Training Center (TRC) where all staff learn about the background and goals of the mechanisms and rules created in light of past incidents.
 Employees also use special equipment to engage in hands-on risk training that includes experiencing crush accidents, static electricity, solvent and dust explosions, pressure, and exposure to caustic liquids.
-In FY2023/3, 397 people took training at the TRC, and a total of around 8,300 people have taken training since the Center was founded in 2002.
+In FY2024/3, 495 people took training at the TRC, and a total of 9,090 people have taken training since the Center was founded in 2002.

 ■Initiatives at each business site

 Each business site receives training in using manufacturing technologies particular to their work processes, as well as training in occupational health and safety, environmental conservation, and chemicals management.
 Through TRC branch offices at each site, employees also take part in information sharing and simulation training for incidents that happened at business sites in the past.
-More than 19,000 people in total took training through TRC branch offices in FY 2023/3.
+We review the curriculum for education and training every year, taking into account education using VR and newly arising issues, and continuously implement education and training in accordance with the annual plan.
+More than 21,000 people in total took training through TRC branch offices at each business site in FY2024/3.

 Furthermore, business partners and construction workers receive safety training specific to that site to confirm that they understand all safety rules.
 In addition, at workplaces where incidents occurred in the past, notices containing information about the events are posted to prevent complacency and raise awareness.
 Also, through the Occupational Accidents and Process Safety Incidents Database, TRC branch offices share information about incidents, as well as their causes and prevention measures, with top management and business sites where those types of incidents have not occurred.